corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/cli-curl/cli-curl.md

 #### Connect to nodes using OAuth2 with Azure AD

-To connect to a node using Azure AD, use:
+To connect to a node using Azure AD:

+1. Run:

 ```
 corda-node-cli endpoint add -n azure-node --azure-ad -- [address]/api/v1